eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ## Certified Snapshot Credential Schema

-The CDC schema contains the partial passport with different attributes, all them with the methods used for the ceritification, as well as as the signature of the data provider.
+The CDC schema contains the partial passport with different attributes, all them with the methods used for the certification, as well as the signature of the data provider.

 Here we have an example of the generated CSC from the [previous CDC Aspect](#certified-data-credential-schema) the [Digital Product Passport v2.0.0](https://raw.githubusercontent.com/eclipse-tractusx/sldt-semantic-models/main/io.catenax.generic.digital_product_passport/2.0.0) Aspect Model.